V/Line: Ticketing

+Tickets

-V/Line currently uses the myki ticketing system on its commuter train services, in addition to machine printed paper tickets, issued from staffed V/Line stations, selected Metro suburban premium stations, V/Line ticket agents, online or by phone.
-Passengers boarding services at unmanned stations or roadside coach stops can purchase tickets from the train conductor or coach driver.
+V/Line currently uses the myki electronic ticketing system on its commuter train services, in addition to printed paper tickets, issued from staffed V/Line stations, selected Metro suburban premium stations, V/Line ticket agents, online or by phone.
+Passengers boarding services at unstaffed stations or coach stops can purchase tickets from the train conductor or coach driver.
+V/Line also offers eTickets which can be bought online and can be used in place of paper tickets.